oracle/terraform-provider-oci/website/docs/d/network_firewall_network_firewall_policy_mapped_secrets.html.markdown

 The following attributes are exported:

+* `description` - The description of the mapped secret.
+This field can be used to add additional info.
 * `name` - Name of the secret.
 * `parent_resource_id` - OCID of the Network Firewall Policy this Mapped Secret belongs to.
 * `source` - Source of the secrets, where the secrets are stored.